Barbosik/QuadNode/README.md

 ## Remarks

-* field name "bound" for the item is mandatory and should be present.
+* field "bound" for the item is mandatory and should be present.
 It's used by QuadNode to determine item boundaries.
 * QuadNode will assign field "_quadNode" to the item.
 This field is reserved for internal QuadNode usage and should not be modified from user code.